Getting started with a trial

 Whether you’re brand new to Asana or have been using the free version, a trial is the best way to explore all that Asana Premium and Asana Business have to offer.
 They’re built for businesses and help you manage projects and ensure that anything from the smallest to-dos to the biggest initiatives stay on track.
 This article won’t cover every aspect of learning Asana (see our quick start article for that), but it will help you understand how to quickly tap into the power of Premium and Business.

 - Invite your team to your Asana domain and create a team.

 - Pick a pilot project to work on with them.
 Start quickly with any of our templates.

-- Collect feedback and iterate as you go along to see what works and what will stick with your team.
+- Collect feedback and set conventions as you go along to see what works and what will stick with your team.

 1. What you should know before starting your trial

 Asana is one of the leading collaborative work management tools, built for better productivity, collaboration, and coordination across teams and organizations.
 Instead of trying to wrangle everything via email, files, endless meetings, and chat, you can plan, manage, and monitor all your work in one place with Asana.
 Plus it integrates with your other collaboration tools so work stays connected.

 For a successful start to your trial, you should be familiar with the Asana basics:

 - Creating tasks and projects.